 Risk factors for mastitis

-While any breastfeeding parent can get mastitis, some indicators make getting mastitis more likely.
+While any breastfeeding parent can get mastitis, some risk factors make getting mastitis more likely.
 These include:

-Having had mastitis before, whether previously in this breastfeeding journey or when nursing another child.
+Having had mastitis before, whether previously in this breastfeeding journey or when nursing another child, especially if it was inadequately treated

 While mastitis can occur at any point in breastfeeding, it’s more likely in the first several months as you and your baby establish a regular breastfeeding routine.